Justice for Victims of Trafficking Act of 2015: Bill's Background and Introduction

 The 114th Congress quickly and vigorously took up the issue of human trafficking, generating twelve bills in the first couple weeks of the new session.
 The JVTA incorporates provisions from ten of those twelve bills: H.R.
 159 (Stop Exploitation of Trafficking Act of 2015), H.R.
 181 (Justice for Victims of Trafficking Act of 2015), H.R.
 246 (To improve the response to victims of child sex trafficking), H.R.
 285 (SAVE Act of 2015), H.R.
 350 (Human Trafficking Prevention, Intervention, and Recovery Act of 2015), H.R.
 357 (Human Trafficking Prevention Act), H.R.
 398 (Trafficking Awareness Training for Health Care Act of 2015), H.R.
 460 (Human Trafficking Detection Act of 2015), H.R.
 468 (Enhancing Services for Runaway and Homeless Victims of Youth Trafficking Act of 2015), and H.R.
 469 (Strengthening Child Welfare Response to Trafficking Act of 2015).
 The bills built on momentum from bills considered but not passed in the 113th Congress.
 They largely focused on sex trafficking.

-The JVTA was introduced by Senator John Cornyn [R-TX] and originally co-sponsored by Senators Amy Klobuchar [D-MN], Ron Wyden [D-OR], Mark Steven Kirk [R-IL], Orrin Hatch [R-UT], Lindsey Graham [R-SC], Christopher Coons [D-DE], Tom Udall [D-NM], Daniel Coats [R-IN], Mike Crapo [R-ID], John Hoeven [R-ND], Robert Casey Jr. [D-PA], and Dianne Feinstein [D-CA].
+The JVTA was introduced by Senator John Cornyn and originally co-sponsored by Senators Amy Klobuchar, Ron Wyden, Mark Steven Kirk, Orrin Hatch, Lindsey Graham, Christopher Coons, Tom Udall, Daniel Coats, Mike Crapo, John Hoeven, Robert Casey Jr., and Dianne Feinstein.

 The bill was not a reauthorization of the Trafficking Victims Protection Act (TVPA), though it did modify some of the TVPA's provisions.
-The TVPA is the original, landmark piece of U.S. legislation that established human trafficking as a federal crime, enumerated penalties for those convicted, mandated that convicted traffickers pay their victims restitution, created the State Department's specialized Office to Monitor and Combat Trafficking in Persons, and established the T Visa for non-citizen trafficking victims who need immigration relief and services.
+The TVPA is the original, landmark piece of U.S. legislation that established human trafficking as a federal crime, enumerated penalties for those convicted, mandated that convicted traffickers pay their victims restitution, It created the State Department's specialized Office to Monitor and Combat Trafficking in Persons, and established the T Visa for non-citizen trafficking victims who need immigration relief and services.
 The TVPA must be regularly re-authorized to provide continued funding, but the reauthorizations often include definitional changes, legal clarifications, or the establishments of new pilot programs.

 In its findings ahead of the JVTA's passage, Congress noted that, according to the Federal Bureau of Investigation (FBI), human trafficking was a rapidly growing industry and already the third-largest criminal enterprise globally.
 Representatives seemed especially concerned about victims' vulnerabilities, including due to youth and unstable homes, and about the lack of attention to interventions on the demand/buyer side.